frankecurtis/NonOpt/README.md

 Citing NonOpt
 -------------

 NonOpt is provided free of charge so that it might be useful to others.
 Please send e-mail to [Frank E. Curtis](mailto:frank.e.curtis@gmail.com) with success stories or other feedback.
-If you use NonOpt in your research, then, for now, please cite the following papers:
+If you use NonOpt in your research, then, for now, please cite the following papers (or at least the first one):

+- F. E. Curtis and M. Li.
+"Gradient Sampling Methods with Inexact Subproblem Solutions and Gradient Aggregation." [arXiv:2005.07822](https://arxiv.org/abs/2005.07822), 2020.
 - F. E. Curtis, D. P. Robinson, and B. Zhou.
 "A Self-Correcting Variable-Metric Algorithm Framework for Nonsmooth Optimization."
 IMA Journal of Numerical Analysis, 10.1093/imanum/drz008, 2019.
 - F. E. Curtis and X. Que.
 "A Quasi-Newton Algorithm for Nonconvex, Nonsmooth Optimization with Global Convergence Guarantees."
 Mathematical Programming Computation, 7(4):399–428, 2015.
 - F. E. Curtis and X. Que.
 "An Adaptive Gradient Sampling Algorithm for Nonsmooth Optimization."
 Optimization Methods and Software, 28(6):1302–1324, 2013.